ZhengguoGu/RegularizedSCA/README.md

   1.5 VAF.R: A function for calculating proportion of variance accounted for.
 Used for deciding the # of components in P

-  1.6 DISCOsca.R (pstr.R, pstrLoss.R, reflexmat.R) : A function for finding out the number of common/distinctive components in P
+  1.6 DISCOsca.R (pstr.R, pstrLoss.R, reflexmat.R) : A function for finding out the number of common/distinctive components in P. pstr.R, pstrLoss.R, reflexmat.R have been double checked on 2016-12-30

   1.7 pca_gca.R: A function for identifying common/distinctive processes by means of PCA-GCA method.